shashikantb/localpulse/home/meghaborase1/app/localpulse/README.md

 This is the classic symptom of a misconfigured reverse proxy.
 The browser is not sending the login cookie back to the app because Next.js doesn't know it's running on HTTPS.

-**Solution: The NGINX Fix (Highly Recommended)**
+**Solution 1: The NGINX Fix (Highly Recommended)**
 - **Verify NGINX Config**: This is the best and most secure solution.
 Ensure the line `proxy_set_header X-Forwarded-Proto https;` is present in your NGINX configuration file for this site.
 Reload NGINX after making the change.

-- The latest application code will automatically detect this header and issue a secure cookie.
-If this header is missing, the login will still fail.
-This is the correct and secure behavior for a production application.
+**Solution 2: The Application Fallback (Currently Active)**
+- The application has been configured via `ecosystem.config.js` to use cookies that work even if NGINX isn't sending the `X-Forwarded-Proto` header.
+This was done to get your application working immediately.
+While this fixes the functionality, it is technically less secure than Solution 1.
+It is recommended to implement the NGINX fix for a fully secure setup.
-- **PM2 Restarts**: Remember to reload `pm2` with the `--update-env` flag for it to see any new environment variables: `pm2 reload localpulse-app --update-env`.
+- **PM2 Restarts**: If you make changes to your `.env.local` file, you must reload `pm2` with the `--update-env` flag for it to see the new variables: `pm2 reload localpulse-app --update-env`.